RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Results

 the training and test losses in each algorithm are defined in Table \ref{tab:definitions_problems}.
 In these losses, the soft costs are weighted with $\omega\ge0$.
 The methods \textbf{Bar}, \textbf{PP}, and \textbf{RAYEN} do not need a soft cost since all the constraints are guaranteed to be satisfied both during training and testing.
 Note also that in \textbf{DC3}, the term $\left\Vert \boldsymbol{A}_{2}\boldsymbol{y}-\boldsymbol{b}_{2}\right\Vert ^{2}$ of $p_{\text{soft},L}$ will always be zero since this algorithm satisfies the equality constraints by construction.

 All the methods are implemented in \noun{Pytorch} \cite{paszke2019pytorch}, and the Adam optimizer \cite{kingma2015adam} with a learning rate of $10^{-4}$ is used for training.
 A total of 2000 epochs are performed for training, and the policy with the best validation loss is selected for testing.
 For each optimization problem, a total of 1216 samples of $\boldsymbol{\gamma}\in\mathbb{R}^{n_{\boldsymbol{\gamma}}}$ are drawn from uniform distributions detailed in Appendix \ref{subsec:Training,-validation,-and}, and $\approx70\%$ of them are used in the training set and $\approx30\%$ in the validation set.
 The batch size for training is 256.
+All these results were obtained with the double-precision floating-point format and using a desktop equipped with an Intel Core i9-12900 \texttimes{} 24, 64GB of RAM, and an NVIDIA GeForce RTX 4080.

 For each optimization problem $j\in\{1,2\}$, we use two testing sets (each one with 512 samples $\boldsymbol{\gamma}\in\mathbb{R}^{n_{\boldsymbol{\gamma}}}$): $\text{TE}_{j,\text{in}}$ and $\text{TE}_{j,\text{out}}$. $\text{TE}_{j,\text{in}}$ uses the same distribution as the one used for training, while $\text{TE}_{j,\text{out}}$ does not.
 Details on these distributions are available in Appendix \ref{subsec:Training,-validation,-and}.
 The goal of using the test set $\text{TE}_{j,\text{out}}$ is to study how well the trained policy generalizes to unseen inputs.
-The results for these test sets are shown in Table~\ref{tab:results_optimization} and Fig.~\ref{fig:loss_vs_time_and_params}.
-Defining the normalized loss as the obtained loss divided by the globally-optimal loss found by Gurobi \cite{gurobi}, the following conclusions can be extracted from these results:
+The results for these test sets are shown in Table~\ref{tab:results_optimization} and plotted in Fig.~\ref{fig:loss_vs_time_and_params}.
+In these results, the violation is defined as the squared distance to the closest point in the feasible set.
+The loss is normalized with the globally-optimal loss obtained by Gurobi~\cite{gurobi}.
+Hence, a normalized loss smaller than $1$ implies that the solution violates the constraints.
+Both problems 1 and 2 are convex, and therefore the optimal solution found by Gurobi is globally optimal.